 The GCMPO is releasing a proposed amendment to the 2023-2026 Transportation Improvement Program (TIP) for public review and comment.
 The TIP contains a listing of projects which the GCMPO intends to pursue over the four (4) year period.
-The proposed amendments to the 2023-2026 TIP can be found by pursue over the clicking HERE.
+The proposed amendments to the 2023-2026 TIP can be found by clicking LERE.